Frequently Asked Questions

 - Science, technology, engineering, and math (STEM) focus: Rigorous yet accessible content covering basic chemistry, physics, biology, and data literacy and analysis make BHP a great fit for schools with a STEM focus.

 - Project-based learning (PBL) focus: PBL activities in BHP allow students to dive deeply and creatively for solutions to driving questions related to complex interdisciplinary issues.
 Combining PBL and BHP creates meaningful, student-driven learning experiences.
-We offer ready-to-deploy PBL activities in Unit 5, Unit 7, and Unit 10.

 -

-What is the World History Project (WHP)?
+What is World History Project (WHP)?

 There are three versions of the WHP course: Origins to the Present, 1200 to the Present, and 1750 to the Present.
 Each version of the course includes carefully scaffolded units and lessons that you can use throughout your school year.
-The World History Project course assets (activities, readings, videos, writing assessments, and more) will support your students in drawing a line from the past to the present, with an eye to the future.
+World History Project course materials (activities, readings, videos, writing assessments, and more) will support your students in drawing a line from the past to the present, with an eye to the future.

 What will I find in the World History Project curriculum?